Introduction

 Bridgend

 In the early 1880s, William and Elizabeth moved to Bridgend.
-By September 1885, they lived at 24 Nolton Street, and William was employed as a delivery man by a soda water manufacturer.
+By September 1885, they were residing at 24 Nolton Street, and William was employed as a deliveryman for a soda water manufacturer.

 A terrible accident

-On Wednesday, 30 October 1885, William spent the day making deliveries in the Ogmore Valley, eight miles north of Bridgend.
-At about 7 pm, he called at the Blandy Arms in Tynewydd High Street.
+On Wednesday, 30 September 1885, William spent the day making deliveries in the Ogmore Valley, eight miles north of Bridgend.
+Around 7 pm, he called at the Blandy Arms in Tynewydd High Street.
 As he left, the landlady’s son, William Davies, observed what happened next.
-After William got into the cart, the horse backed over an embankment, and the horse and cart rolled down into the river.
+After William climbed into the cart, the horse backed over an embankment.
+As a result, both the horse and cart rolled down the bank and into the river below.
 The boy went to get help, and men were soon on the spot.
 Finding William unconscious and under the cart, they pulled him out and took him to the Blandy Arms.
-There, two doctors treated him for his injuries, which included three or four cuts on the back of his head, one quite large.
+There, two doctors treated him for his injuries, which included three or four cuts on the back of his head, one of which was quite large.
 The following morning, he seemed better, so someone took him home in a wagonette.
-Unfortunately, William gradually got weaker and died on 5 October.
-The inquest jury returned a verdict of “Accidental death.”[1]
+Unfortunately, his condition gradually worsened, and he died on October 5.
+The inquest jury returned a verdict of “Accidental death.”[3]

 Elizabeth’s later life

-Elizabeth remained at Bridgend, dying there in December 1888, aged 78
+Elizabeth remained at Bridgend and passed away there in December 1888, at the age of 78

 Children